WYSI-Foundation/LiquidBouncePlus/README.md

 ## Setting up a Workspace
 LiquidBounce+ is using Gradle, so make sure that it is installed properly.
 Instructions can be found on [Gradle's website](https://gradle.org/install/).
-1. Clone the repository using `git clone https://github.com/WYSI-Foundation/LiquidBouncePlus`.
+1. Clone the repository using `git clone https://github.com/WYSI-Foundation/LiquidBouncePlus`
+2. Use the current branch using `git checkout no-wdl`
-2. CD into the local repository folder.
+3. CD into the local repository folder.
-3. Depending on which IDE you are using execute either of the following commands:
+4. Depending on which IDE you are using execute either of the following commands:
     - For IntelliJ: `gradlew --debug setupDevWorkspace idea genIntellijRuns build`
     - For Eclipse: `gradlew --debug setupDevWorkspace eclipse build`
-4. Open the folder as a Gradle project in your IDE.
+5. Open the folder as a Gradle project in your IDE.
-5. Select either the Forge or Vanilla run configuration*.
+6. Select either the Forge or Vanilla run configuration*.

 (*: For those who can't run the default configuration, try creating a gradle run config with task `runClient`.)